adamsorbie/denovo_to_picrust/README.md

 predict_metagenomes.py -i normalized.biom -o metagenome_predictions.biom
 ```
  ## Analysis
- To produce output similar to that below follow the following tutorial (all of the tools required should already be installed on the microbiome helper virtual box if you are using this):
+ To produce output similar to that below follow the following tutorial (all of the tools required, with the exception of [LEfSe](https://huttenhower.sph.harvard.edu/galaxy/), should already be installed on the microbiome helper virtual box):

  https://picrust.github.io/picrust/tutorials/humann_tutorial.html